aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/shape-options/working-with-the-shadow-effect-of-shape-or-chart/_index.md

 - [transparency](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shadoweffect/transparency)

 ## **Working with the Shadow Effect of Shape or Chart**
-The following sample code loads the [source excel file](5115425.xlsx) and accesses the first shape in the first worksheet and sets the sub-properties of [Shape.shadow_effect](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/shadow_effect) property and then saves the workbook in the [output excel file](5115411.xlsx).
+The following sample code loads the [source Excel file](5115425.xlsx), accesses the first shape in the first worksheet, sets the sub-properties of the [Shape.shadow_effect](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/shadow_effect) property, and then saves the workbook to the [output Excel file](5115411.xlsx).

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Shapes-Options-ShadowEffectOfShape.py" >}}
 {{< app/cells/assistant language="python-net" >}}